Last Updated on 9 March, 2021 by Veronica

 Dunnet, the northernmost point of Britain

-We saw May Castle, stopped at Thurso and took a tour of the village and then we arrived at John O’Groats.
+We saw May Castle, stopped at Thurso, took a village tour, and arrived at John O’Groats.
 We saw the sunset in the colorful cottages facing the sea.
 This made our day, even though it was pretty cold so far north.

-We slept in a campsite and had dinner there.
+We slept at a campsite and had dinner there.

 Where to sleep in John O’Groats